CalculatorWala

 ~0.5 kg/week

 These figures are estimates based on the Mifflin-St Jeor equation.
-Individual needs vary — consult a registered dietitian for a personalised plan.
+Individual needs vary, so consult a registered dietitian for a personalised plan.

 Frequently Asked Questions